AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 notepad
 ```

-- Find the Process ID of Notepad
+- Find the process id of Notepad

 ```Powershell
 # Find a command to get the process